 TMAO (trimethylamine N-oxide) is produced by gut bacteria from choline, lecithin, and L-carnitine-rich foods (mainly fish, meat, egg, and dairy).
 High levels are associated with heart disease, hardening of the arteries, diabetes, and colon cancer.
 However, the role of TMAO in these diseases is still controversial.
-Read more to find out how TMAO levels may affect your health and what you can do to reduce them.
+Read more to find out how TMAO levels may affect health and what factors may lower its levels.

 What Is TMAO?

-Potential foods that increase TMAO are those rich in choline, lecithin, and L-carnitine, like red meat, eggs, dairy, and saltwater fish [R].
+Potential foods that increase TMAO are those rich in choline, lecithin, and L-carnitine, like red meat, eggs, dairy, and saltwater fish .

 TMAO Blood Test

 You can check your TMAO levels with a blood test.
 However, the test is relatively new and the referent values are still being established.

 TMAO levels tend to increase with age .

 Lab results are commonly shown as a set of values known as a “reference range”, which is sometimes referred to as a “normal range”.
 A reference range includes the upper and lower limits of a lab test based on a group of otherwise healthy people.